-Disney Cruise Line has a relatively liberal policy that allows guests to bring a limited amount of their own alcohol onboard their ships.
+Disney Cruise Line has a relatively liberal policy that allows guests to bring a limited amount of alcohol onboard their ships.

 It used to be even more flexible.
 Up until September 2015, there was no limit on how much alcohol you could bring on a Disney cruise.

-It isn’t quite that generous now, but the Disney Cruise Line Alcohol Policy is still pretty generous compared to others.
+It isn’t quite that generous now, but the Disney Cruise Line Alcohol Policy is still pretty generous compared to other major cruise lines such as Royal Caribbean and Carnival Cruise Line.

 Disney Cruise Line Alcohol Policy